 Before I go on, let me make something clear first.
 The CEO and board of directors do important work, if done properly of course.
 But that work can’t truly shine when the VIP is not in place.
 And in medium to large companies and organisations that’s often the case, I learned from my years as a change management facilitator…

-Ok, back to the VIP for small businesses and solopreneurs.
+the VIP in Business for small business owners and solopreneurs.

 It doesn’t stand on its own.
 There could be way too many of them.
 And it might be that they are not truly meaningful either.
 That’s usually because one or more elements in the VIP are missing.
 Or, because it’s written in vague, weasel words that don’t express the essence of who you are.